 Federal Work Study

+All Denison students, regardless of whether they qualify for Federal Work Study or not, are eligible for campus employment.
 If you have a Federal Work Study award in your financial aid package, your earnings will be paid out of federal funds.
 If you do not have a financial aid award or Federal Work-Study awarded in your financial aid package, your student employment earnings will be paid from university funds.
 Regardless, it is the student’s responsibility to seek out employment on campus.

 Davis Summer Work Program